dcscraig/GoggleClips/README.md

 ## Attaching Clips

-This youtube video shows the basic idea (https://youtu.be/92u9Z6GJIE8).
+This video shows the basic idea (https://youtu.be/92u9Z6GJIE8).
 WARNING it is very boring.

-This youtube video explains how to attach the clips on to the goggles (https://www.youtube.com/watch?v=ZA3ka8afu0U).
+This video explains how to attach the clips on to the goggles (https://www.youtube.com/watch?v=ZA3ka8afu0U).

 ## Print Settings